riffomonas/RR_R25_2014/research_plan.md

-investigator to maintain an annotated history for the evolution of an analysis pipeline, create branches to experiment with different methods, and make the repository available to others who can then adapt or collaborate to improve the pipeline.
+investigator to maintain an annotated history for the evolution of an analysis pipeline, create branches to experiment with different methods, and make the repository available to others who can then adapt or collaborate to improve the pipeline {Zagalsky, 2015 #3448;Petre, 2014 #3449}.
 Considering all of these tools are widely used, freely available, open sourced, and can be used online or offline they have considerable potential to replace the traditional paper-based notebook for the microbiome analyst.
-Put simply, these tools enable one to do as Knuth suggests: blend executable code within documentation.
+Put simply, these tools enable one to do as Knuth suggested: blend executable code within documentation.

 Albeit on a limited scale, the literate programming approach has been applied to varying degrees with in the microbiome research community.
 Some researchers,